Bg

 21 month old sleep schedule: Bedtime and nap schedule

 By 21 months, your toddler will likely have quite the vocabulary!
 At this age, many toddlers know at least 50 words and are able to put two words together to form short phrases.
 Toddlers in this age group also have lots of energy and seem to be constantly moving.
 With so much activity and language development occurring, it’s important for your child (and you!) to have some downtime during the day to rest and recharge.
-Well-timed naps can also cut down on temper tantrums and eliminate overtiredness at bedtime.
+Well-timed naps can also cut down on and eliminate overtiredness at bedtime.

 Curious about just how much sleep your 21 month old needs, and what an ideal schedule looks like at this age?
 Read on to learn more about your child’s sleep needs, including recommended naptime and bedtime for 21 month olds.